 - In the sequel, the Hoverdynes make a comeback with some support from walkers.
 The alien Virons also have Centruroids, which are, effectively, Hoverdynes.

 - Earth 2150.
-Seriously, just take control of the Lunar Corporation and trust us, its army's nothing but hover tanks.
+The Lunar Corporation.
+Seriously, just take control of its forces and trust us, its army's nothing but hover tanks.

 - The expansion pack gives them some tracked vehicles, playing this trope straight in that they're more mobile bunkers versus their usual swift and fragile hovering ones.

 - Sid Meiers Alpha Centauri: Hovercrafts are amphibious Lightning Bruisers, but their high cost makes them nearly Awesome but Impractical.